 We all want to make the world a better place, right?
 Not just for ourselves, but also for future generations.

 But to think we can solve all of the world’s problems seems naive.

-I’m always reminded of a meme that shows a person that’s proud of banning the use of plastic straws, while someone else unravels that sentiment by showing a picture of the great pacific garbage patch.
+I’m always reminded of a meme that shows a person who’s proud of banning the use of plastic straws, while someone else crushes that sentiment by showing a picture of the great Pacific garbage patch.